ostreifel/Board-Group/details.md

-# vsts-extension-ts-seed-simple #
+# Board Control #

-Describe your extension here.
-This description will be shown in the marketplace.
-You can use *Markdown*.
+Places a group on the work item form to display the board that it is on.